Revolutionary Organization 17 November: Trial

 The trial of 19 individuals suspected of involvement with 17N commenced in Athens on 3 March 2003, with Christos Lambrou serving as the lead prosecutor for the Greek state.
 Because of the 20-year statute of limitations, crimes committed before 1984 (such as the killing of the CIA station chief) could not be tried by the court.
 On 8 December, fifteen of the accused, including Giotopoulos and Koufontinas, were found guilty; another four defendants were acquitted for lack of evidence.
 The convicted members were sentenced on 17 December 2003.
 All those convicted defendants appealed.
 On 3 May 2007, the convictions were upheld.

 Prison

-In early January 2014, Christodoulos Xiros, one of the imprisoned leaders of the organization, escaped from prison.
+In January 2014, Christodoulos Xiros, one of the imprisoned leaders of the organization, escaped from prison.
 On 6 January, he failed to report to the police after leaving prison under the condition to report to the police every day, which he did six times in 18 months.
-He was taken into custody while riding a bicycle in the southern suburb of Anavyssos in early January 2015.
+He was taken into custody while riding a bicycle in the southern suburb of Anavyssos in January 2015.

 In 2018 the group's alleged hitman, Dimitris Koufontinas, was moved from Korydallos Prison to a low security agricultural facility after the prison council approved his parole request, citing exemplary behaviour.